-All students follow a full programme covering healthy lifestyle, both physically and mentally, and are expected to explore strategies for student wellbeing and safety, including being safe on-line.
+All students follow a full programme covering relationships, health and wellbeing and the wider world, and are expected to explore strategies and take responsibility for being safe, including online.

 Enrichment

 Students in Year 10 and 11 have often told us that they miss doing some subjects that they did in Year 7 and 8 and wished they could have the opportunity to continue with them even if they weren't examined in them.
 As a result, we have introduced an Enrichment lesson to enable students to do just this.